 It should be noted that each of the three-bedroom units provides one full bathroom.
-If possible, the applicant should consider reconfiguring the threebedroom units to provide 1.5 bathrooms.
-The applicant may also wish to revise the Architectural Plans for Unit Type D5, a second-floor unit, to show no entrance from the right-side exterior directly into the great room.
+If possible, the applicant should consider reconfiguring the three-bedroom units to provide 1.5 bathrooms.
+The applicant may also wish to revise

-- 7.6.
+- the Architectural Plans for Unit Type D5, a second-floor unit, to show no entrance from the right-side exterior directly into the great room.
+The plan has not been updated per the recommendations included herein. - 7.6.
 Unit Location.
 The Site Plans do not indicate which of the apartments in each building will be designated as affordable, with the exception of the two one-bedroom units in Building 3 (the only one-bedroom units proposed).
-The applicant should revise the Site Plans to indicate which units will be affordable, and should ensure that the affordable units are evenly distributed to the greatest degree possible across all three buildings. - 7.7.
+The applicant should revise the Site Plans to indicate which units will be affordable, and should ensure that the affordable units are evenly distributed to the greatest degree possible across all three buildings.
+The plan has been updated accordingly. - 7.7.
 Parking Assignments.
 The Signage and Striping Plan indicates parking spaces will be assigned to each unit in order to conform to the ISO requirement that spaces be within 150 feet of the unit they serve.
-The applicant is in compliance with the parking requirements for the rental apartments; however, if spaces are to be assigned to each unit, the applicant should explain how this assignment will be done in order not to have to assign an accessible space (see below). - 7.8.
+The applicant is in compliance with the parking requirements for the rental apartments; however, if spaces are to be assigned to each unit, the applicant should explain how this assignment will be done in order not to have to assign an accessible space (see below).
+The applicant indicates in their correspondence dated June 19, 2023 that parking will not be assigned in the apartment buildings. - 7.8.
 Accessible Parking and Curb Ramps.
 The Barrier-Free Subcode at NJAC 5:23-7.1 requires 2% of the required parking be accessible, generating a requirement in this instance for one accessible parking space.
 Site Plans show that two accessible spaces are provided, both van-accessible, which is in excess of the one van-accessible space required pursuant to Section 1106.5 of the 2015 International Building Code of New Jersey.
 Both spaces are within reasonable proximity to Buildings 2 and 3.
 There is a ramp from the van-loading area between the accessible spaces onto the sidewalk near Buildings 2 and 3.
 However, there appear to be no other accessible sidewalk ramps from the parking area to the sidewalk.
-The applicant is in compliance with the requirements for accessible parking for the rental units, but should install curb ramps from the parking lot to the sidewalks that serve Building 1. - 7.9.
+The applicant is in compliance with the requirements for accessible parking for the rental units, but should install curb ramps from the parking lot to the sidewalks that serve Building 1.
+A curb ramp has been added to the parking island leading to the southern walk adjacent to Building #1. - 7.9.
 Storage.
 The Architectural Plans indicate that there is no internal storage area in the rental units.
 The Site Plans show a 10'x20' bicycle storage building for the rental units, but no architectural details for that building have been provided.
 The applicant should provide architectural details for the bicycle storage building and should consider expanding the building to provide additional secure storage spaces for each of the rental units.
+An additional storage building has been proposed and the original expanded.
+Details for the storage units have been included with the revised plans.